aurelio-amerio/techytok/_posts/2020-01-19-lesson-package-registration.md

 # Setting up Codecov

 [Codecov](https://codecov.io/) is a free platform which performs coverage tests similar to Coveralls.
 Although it is not mandatory, if you log in with your GitHub account  you can have an overview of all your repository for which coverage data is available.

 There is no setup required and Travis will automatically submit coverage data to codecov at build time.

 An example report of a coverage test can be found [here](https://codecov.io/gh/aurelio-amerio/MultiQuad.jl).

+You can choose to use either or both Codecov and Coveralls, but at least one coverage test platform should be included in your project.
+{: .notice--info}

 # Setting up Travis